eminb61/eVTOL-energy-consumption/README.md

-Energy consumption calculation for any type of flight profile
+Energy consumption calculation for any type of flight profile + wind

 Running instructions:
 1. Prepare your route file
-2. Use the following command to run: python main.py -f path/to/your/csv/route/file -d "A_B" "B_A"
+2. Use the following command to run: python main.py -f path/to/your/csv/route/file